Medium/opensource/cla-1.0.md

 2. "You" / "Your" &mdash; The individual signing this Agreement.

-3. "The Obvious Corporation" &mdash; The company which manages the Projects.
-The company's website is at <http://obvious.com/>.
+3. "A Medium Corporation" &mdash; The company which manages the Projects.
+The company's website is at <http://medium.com/>.

-4. "Project" &mdash; Open source projects being managed by The Obvious Corporation.
+4. "Project" &mdash; Open source projects being managed by A Medium Corporation.
 The Projects may all be found at
    <https://github.com/Obvious> with an overview at
    <https://github.com/Obvious/open-source>.